-8.2 Printing Reports
+7.2 Printing Reports

 All risk adjustment reports are delivered as text reports, with the exception of the RAPS Return File.
 Organizations may download the reports in Note Pad and should change the print orientation to landscape to ensure that all information on the report prints on one page.
+When users open the reports in Note Pad, the reports print with automatic page breaks incorporated.
 Users should avoid opening the report in Microsoft Word to prevent the default programming that occurs.
-When users open the reports in Note Pad, the report prints with the automatic page breaks incorporated.

-8.3 Report Overview (Slides 5 - 7)
+7.3 Report Overview (Slides 5-7)

-Table 8A summarizes the content and general information about each of the reports.
+Table 7A summarizes the content and general information about each of the reports.

-TABLE 8A - REPORTS OVERVIEW
+TABLE 7A - REPORTS OVERVIEW

-FERAS Report FERAS Response Report Indicates file is accepted or rejected Identifies reasons for rejection Report layout Secure Website and FTP users receive reports the same business day Connect:Direct users receive reports the next business day RAPS Reports RAPS Return File Contains the entire submitted transaction Identifies 300-, 400-, and 500-level errors Flat file layout Received the next business day after submission RAPS Transaction Error Report Communicates errors found in CCC records during processing Displays only 300-, 400-, and 500-level error codes Report layout Received the next business day after submission RAPS Transaction Summary Report Summarizes the disposition of diagnosis clusters Report layout Received the next business day after submission RAPS Duplicate Diagnosis Cluster Report Identifies diagnosis clusters with 502-error message.
-Clusters accepted, but not stored Report layout Received the next business day after submission RAPS Management Reports RAPS Monthly Plan Activity Report Provides monthly summary of the status of submissions by Submitter ID and Plan Number Report layout Available for download the second business day of the month RAPS Cumulative Plan Activity Report Provides cumulative summary of the status of submissions by Submitter ID and Plan Number Report layout Available for download the second business day of the month RAPS Monthly Error Frequency Report Provides a monthly summary of all errors associated with files submitted in test and production Report layout Available for download the second business day of the month RAPS Quarterly Error Frequency Report Provides a quarterly summary of all errors on all file submissions within the 3-month quarter Report layout Available for download the second business day of the month following a quarter
+FERAS Report FERAS Response Report Indicates file is accepted or rejected Identifies reasons for rejection Report layout Secure Website and FTP users receive reports the same business day Connect:Direct and Gentran users receive reports the next business day RAPS Reports RAPS Return File Contains the entire submitted transaction Identifies 300-, 400-, and 500-level errors Flat file layout Received the next business day after submission RAPS Transaction Error Report Communicates errors found in CCC records during processing Displays only 300-, 400-, and 500-level error codes Report layout Received the next business day after submission RAPS Transaction Summary Report Summarizes the disposition of diagnosis clusters Report layout Received the next business day after submission RAPS Duplicate Diagnosis Cluster Report Identifies diagnosis clusters with 502-error message.
+Clusters accepted, but not stored Report layout Received the next business day after submission RAPS Management Reports RAPS Monthly Plan Activity Report Provides monthly summary of the status of submissions by Submitter ID and Plan Number Report layout Available for download the second business day of the month RAPS Cumulative Plan Activity Report Provides cumulative summary of the status of submissions by Submitter ID and Plan Number Report layout Available for download the second business day of the month RAPS Monthly Error Frequency Report Provides a monthly summary of all errors associated with files submitted in test and production Report layout Available for download the second business day of the month RAPS Quarterly Error Frequency Report Provides a quarterly summary of all errors on all file submissions within the 3-month quarter Report layout Available for download the second business day of the month following each quarter

-8.4 FERAS Response Report (Slides 8-9)
+7.4 FERAS Response Report (Slides 8-9)

 The FERAS Response Report reflects FERAS checks (format, integrity, and validity) that occur in the file, batch, and first and last detail-level records.
-It indicates that the file has been accepted or rejected by the front-end system.
+It indicates if the file has been accepted or rejected by the front-end system.
 If accepted, the report specifies that the file is completely accepted.
 If the file is rejected, the report identifies the reason(s) for the rejection.
-Figure 8A illustrates the fields on the FERAS Response Report and describes the report's fields.
+Figure 7A illustrates the fields on the FERAS Response Report and describes these fields.

 The report is available in a report layout file in each submitter's mailbox.
 FTP and Secure Website users typically receive their reports within 15 minutes of submission.
-Connect:Direct users should receive their reports the next business day.
+Connect:Direct and Gentran users receive their reports the next business day.

-Figure 8A - Rejected FERAS Response Report
+Figure 7A - Rejected FERAS Response Report

-[1]REPORT: FERAS-RESP [2]FRONT END RISK ADJUSTMENT SYSTEM

-[3]RUN DATE: 20030407 FERAS RESPONSE REPORT

-[4]SUBMITTER ID: SH7777 [5]FILE ID: 0000000001

-[6]FILE STATUS: REJECTED PROD

-RECORD SEQ ERROR ERROR DESCRIPTION

-TYPE NO CODE DUPLICATE FILE ID ACCEPTED WITHIN 12 MONTHS
+[1]REPORT: FEF [3]RUN DATE: 2 [2]FRONT END RISK ADJUSTMENT SYSTEM FERAS RESPONSE REPORT [4]SUBMITTER ID: SH7777 [5]FILE ID: 000000001 [6]FILE STATUS : REJECTE D PROD [7] [8] RECORD SEQ TYPE NO AAA END OF REPORT [9] ERROR CODE 113 [10] ERROR DESCRIPTION DUPLICATE FILE ID ACCEPTED WITHIN 12 MONTHS

-AAA 113

-END OF REPORT